 It is worth mentioning that Ref.~\cite{Liu:2024pqp} recently developed an emulator specifically for two-body coupled-channel scattering calculations based on the complex scaling method.
 However, the emulation in the complex $E$ plane and the spectrum emulation were not studied there.

-Another group of continuum physics methods, the CE and LIT methods, can also be coupled with our CERPE.
-Like us, these methods make use of the {\schro} equation solutions at complex energies and extrapolate the results to real energy axis using their specific procedures.
-It is the complex energy calculation component that can be emulated using our CERPE method, which can significantly reduce the computing cost of exploring the parameter space of these calculations.
-See the discussion around the lower panels in Fig.~\ref{fig:Emul_error_varySallpot_LAM2_200_LAM3_300} for the performance of the CERPE emulations at \emph{complex energies}.
+Another group of continuum physics methods, the CE and LIT methods, can also be coupled with the CERPE.
+Like the CEE, these methods make use of the \schro equation solutions at complex energies and extrapolate the results to real energy axis using their specific procedures.
+It is the complex-energy calculation component that can be emulated using the CERPE method, significantly reducing the computing cost of this component when exploring the parameter space.
+The excellent performance of the CERPE emulations at \emph{complex energies} has been demonstrated in Fig.~\ref{fig:Emul_error_varySallpot_LAM2_200_LAM3_300}.
+See the discussion about this point around the figure.

 The CE method has been primarily applied in the few-body studies~\cite{Schlessinger:1966zz, Schlessinger:1968vsk, Schlessinger:1968zz, McDonald:1969zza, Uzu:2003ms, Deltuva:2012fa, Deltuva:2013qf, Deltuva:2013mda, Deltuva:2014pda}.
 Although they have been focused on computing scattering amplitudes by solving integral equations, the emulations developed in this work can still apply because the wave functions or Faddeev components can be computed from these amplitudes and vice versa.
-Or, we can use our CERPE directly to emulate the integral equations, which are linear equations as well.
-Through either of these two routes, we can emulate the complex energy amplitudes in the space of the $\vectheta$ parameters.
+Or, one can use the CERPE directly to emulate the integral equations, as a type of linear equations.
+Through either of these two routes, one can emulate the complex energy amplitudes in $\vectheta$.
 These complex energy amplitudes can then be extrapolated to the real energy axis using the continuous fraction method, a rational approximation used extensively in the CE calculations.